 genotyping or genotype-calling errors.
 As serious genotyping errors

-choose a reasonably low threshold to avoid filtering too many variants
+reasonably low threshold to avoid filtering too many variants (that

-(that might have slight, non-critical deviations).
-Identifying markers
+might have slight, non-critical deviations).
+Identifying markers with

-with deviation from HWE is implemented in check_hwe
+deviation from HWE is implemented in check_hwe.
+It

 calculates the observed and expected heterozygote frequencies per SNP in